 During the high season, Edinburgh can feel very tourist-trappy– perhaps this is inevitable in a place widely known for kilts, Harry Potter, and bagpipes.
 But like some overplayed songs derided by music snobs, Edinburgh’s tourist epicenter is more catchy than trite, and popular for good reason.

 Visiting Edinburgh is like stepping into a storybook, but not the amusement park sort of storybook in the style of hollow façades and plastic and wood painted to look like stone.
-Edinburgh is a lived-in storybook, fantastically beautiful and unapologetically grim, hiding its greatest charms and most twisted secrets in the shadows while modern life rushes by in between.
+Edinburgh is a lived-in storybook, fantastically beautiful and unapologetically grim, hiding its greatest charms and most twisted secrets not too deep in the shadows while modern life rushes by in between.

 I knew next to nothing about Edinburgh when I arrived at Waverley Station for the first time on Halloween night in 2009.
 Emerging from the station, I saw street lamps lighting the zig-zagging paths up into the main part of the Old Town on its dark, craggy hill.
 The immediate impression was mysterious and completely magical.